-- 1.)
-Flowers are produced on new (current season) wood - 2.)
-Flowers are produced on wood from past season, pruning while dormant will reduce flowers - 3.)
-Make pruning cuts well below diseased wood (fire blight) disinfect shears between cuts - 4.)
-Remove old stems to ground yearly to renew - 5.)
-Midseason shear if a formal hedge is desired - 6.)
-Do not cut into old wood that has no leaves or needles - 7.)
-Spring/summer prune to remove azalea caterpillars and galls - 8.)
-Fall/early winter pruning can reduce winter hardiness - 9.)
-Snap candles (new growth) in half when needles are 1/2 to 2/3 their normal mature length
+٥. Make pruning cuts wen below diseased wood (the bright) - distinct pruners between cuts ~ = Best time to prune 4.
+Remove old stems to ground yearly to renew • Best time to prune 5.
+Midseason shear if a formal hedge is desired = Do not prune except to correct damage, 6.
+Do not cut into old wood that has no leaves or needles hazards or structural defects 7.
+Spring/summer prune to remove azalea caterpillars and galls Where no or timing is not critical.
+8. Fall/early winter pruning can reduce winter hardiness vviicie no or thining is not efficient.
+9. Snap candles (new growth) in half when needles are 1/2 to 2/3 their normal mature length 10.
+On Virginia's invasive species list